What is a Winding Up Petition?

 This will cause numerous problems for you and your business so it is imperative that you speak with a professional as quickly as possible.

-How we can help to stop a Winding Up Petition
+Can you stop a Winding Up Petition

+A winding up petition can be stopped on a number of different grounds.
 We will immediately seek to protect you from this aggressive recovery method by seeking consent from your creditors for a “stay or an adjournment” of the action.
 If we can’t get consent for an adjournment, we will represent you in court and either defend the action and seek costs from the other side or seek a formal adjournment while a solution is proposed and agreed.

 We can either resolve the claim by way of negotiation using our dispute resolution service or more formally look to restructure the business by way of a Company Voluntary Arrangement – CVA, Administration or Liquidation.